 [ICS 11.040.10]

+Anaesthetic, Resuscitation and Allied Equipment Sectional Committee, MHD 23

 FOREWORD

-This Indian Standard was adopted by the Bureau of Indian Standards after the draft was finalized by the Anaesthetic, Resuscitation, and Allied Equipment Sectional Committee and approved by the Medical Equipment and Hospital Planning Division Council.
+This Indian Standard (Part 2) was adopted by the Bureau of Indian Standards, after the draft was finalized by the Anaesthetic, Resuscitation, and Allied Equipment Sectional Committee and approved by the Medical Equipment and Hospital Planning Division Council.

-This Indian Standard was originally published in 1976 as Specification for valve, non-rebreathing Part 2 Ambu-hesse’s pattern.
+This standard was first published in 1976 as Specification for valve, non-rebreathing Part 2 Ambu-hesse’s pattern.
 This first revision has been taken up to align with latest practice.

+The composition of the Committee responsible for formulation of this standard is given in Annex A.

 For the purpose of deciding whether a particular requirement of this standard is complied with the final value, observed or calculated, expressing the result of a test or analysis shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.
 The number of significant places retained in the rounded off value should be same as that of the specified value in this standard.

-This standard also makes a reference to the BIS Certification Marking of the product.
-Details of which are given in National Annex A.
+Indian Standard

+VALVE, NON-REBREATHING — SPECIFICATION

+PART 2 AMBU-HESSE’S PATTERN

 1 SCOPE

 This Indian standard specifies dimensional and other requirements for Ambu-Hesse’s pattern valve used for preventing rebreathing during ventilation of lungs and for equipment for resuscitation